This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 I’m not talking about buying them used.
 I’m talking about contacting the distributor and asking if they have any older models they want to get rid of.
 The best time to do this is right after the latest model has been released.
 If you’re lucky, the distributor will be looking to make space in their warehouse and will give you a big discount.

 2. Ask Realtors If They’ve Seen Any

 Seriously, just call them up and ask them.
 But don’t call just any realtor.
-Call one that works in upper class neighborhoods where houses are more likely to have expensive solar panels on their roofs.
+Call one that works in upper-class neighborhoods where houses are more likely to have expensive solar panels on their roofs.
 Realtors have trouble selling these houses because solar panels don’t look good and your average buyer doesn’t want them.
-On top of that, they raise the cost of the house, making it even more unattractive to potential buyers.

 Get to know some realtors and tell them to give you a call next time they’re trying to move a house with solar panels.
 They’ll be so happy to get rid of them that they’ll probably give you a great deal.

 3. Make a Bulk Purchase

 Everything is cheaper in bulk, even solar panels.
 But since you don’t need enough of them to power every house on your street, try teaming up with other people who also want to buy solar panels.
 If enough people chip in, you can buy them in bulk and get a big discount.